-MyUmbrella LGBT+ is a volunteer led project of Reading Pride to raise awareness of the lesser known identities across the sexuality, gender, romantic and fetish spectrum's collectively known as LGBT+.
-We were launched on 5th September 2015 with an aim to raise awareness of the 317+ identities and in 2017 now underpins the Love Unites theme behind the annual parade and festival that whatever you identify as on any spectrum you are welcome and accepted.
+MyUmbrella LGBT+ is a volunteer-led project of Reading Pride to raise awareness of the lesser known identities across the sexuality, gender identity, expression, romantic and fetish spectrum's collectively known as LGBT+.
+We were launched on 5th September 2015 with the aim to raise awareness of these identities and how to make sense of them.
+In 2017 now underpins the Love Unites theme behind the annual parade and festival that whatever you identify as on any spectrum you are welcome and accepted.
 We also support many other Pride organisers across the south.

 The day MyUmbrella LGBT+ was born no one could predict what it was to become.
 Back in 2013 when Reading Pride got a call from both the Trans* and Asexual community that they did not feel welcome at Pride, we knew we had to do something to change that feeling.
 So we had our very first Trans Picnic with a changing area and asexuality space.